Tuesday, November 3, 2020 General Election:

 - Council Places 1, 3, and 5 are elected in May of odd-numbered years; the Mayor and Council Places 2 and 4 in May of even-numbered years

-- NEW THIS YEAR: Under the recently adopted ’Vote Center’ model, voters in Tarrant County can now vote at any polling place within the County both during Early Voting and on Election Day.
+- Under the recently adopted ’Vote Center’ model, voters in Tarrant County can now vote at any polling place within the County both during Early Voting and on Election Day.
 The local polling place for the City of Kennedale is the Community Center in the Kennedale Public Library (316 W 3rd Street, Kennedale, TX 76060).

 - The City Secretary’s Office is responsible for overseeing municipal elections including serving as the contract administrator for election services through Tarrant County Elections, receiving all required candidate filings (including campaign finance reports), and conducting a drawing for the order in which names will appear on the ballot.